 The rotation/mirroring functions are accessible by any of the following means:

-- Going to the menu; Edit ---> Rotate Relative. - Going to the menu; Edit ---> Set Flash Rotation Value. - Accessing the functions from the Relative Rotations toolbar the Flash Rotations Toolbar
+- Going to the menu; Edit ---> Rotate Relative. - Going to the menu; Edit ---> Set Flash Rotation Value. - Accessing the functions from the Relative Rotations toolbar Image: Accessing the functions from the Relative Rotations toolbar